The Supreme Court just delivered a surprising rebuke to the Trump administration in the census case

 The Supreme Court ruled on Thursday that the Trump administration failed to provide an adequate justification for adding a controversial question about US citizenship to the 2020 census.
-The ruling sends the case back to a district court in New York for further proceedings about the administration’s rationale for adding the question, leaving the fate of the question up in the air.
+The ruling sends the case back to the administration to come up with a better reason for adding the question, leaving the fate of the question up in the air.
 For now, it’s off the 2020 census form.

 The census is constitutionally mandated to count every person in America, but civil rights groups say the citizenship question will deter immigrants from responding out of fear that the administration will use their citizenship information to initiate deportation proceedings against them.
 A large undercount of immigrant communities will shift economic and political power to areas that are whiter and more conservative.
 The stakes are huge: The census determines how $880 billion in federal funding is allocated, how much representation states receive, and how political districts are drawn.